-The Grants for Artists program fosters Oklahoma’s visual artistic excellence.
-The grants committee supports the mission of OVAC and scores submissions based on the merit of each application according to the pertinent grant category and its associated criteria.
 Grants for Artists help individual Oklahoma artists create visual art for public presentation, develop their professional practices, and lead community projects.
-Grants are open to artists working in visual-based mediums, curation, and art writing. |
+Grants are open to artists working in visual-based mediums, curation, and art writing.
+The grants committee supports the mission of OVAC and scores submissions based on the merit of each application according to the pertinent grant category and its associated criteria. |

-THE TIMELINE All four of our grant applications will be reviewed multiple times throughout the year on the following rolling schedule: Professional Basics and Education Assistance Grants: Applications must be received by 11:59PM on January 15th, March 15th, or October 15th and applications will be reviewed in the following weeks.
+The Timeline All four of our grant applications will be reviewed multiple times throughout the year on the following rolling schedule: Professional Basics and Education Assistance Grants: Applications must be received by 11:59PM on January 15th, March 15th, or October 15th and applications will be reviewed in the following weeks.
 Creative Projects and Community/Artist Partnership Grants: Applications must be received by 11:59PM on March 15th or October 15th and applications will be reviewed in the following weeks. *Artists can expect notification within four weeks of the grant deadline.
 Funded projects must occur after the grant application is accepted and within one year of receiving grant funds.
-THE APPLICATIONS CREATIVE PROJECTS Next Deadline: Mar 15, 2025 Up to $1,500 Creative Projects Grant Application Example Creative Projects Scoring Matrix COMMUNITY/ARTIST PARTNERSHIP Next Deadline: Mar 15, 2025 Up to $1,500 Community/Artist Partnership Grant Application Example Community/Artist Partnership Scoring Matrix EDUCATION ASSISTANCE Next Deadline: Jan 15, 2025 Up to $500 Education Assistance Grant Application Example Education Assistance Scoring Matrix PROFESSIONAL BASICS Next Deadline: Jan 15, 2025 Professional Basics Application Example | ELIGIBILITY
+THE APPLICATIONS CREATIVE PROJECTS Next Deadline: Mar 15, 2025 Up to $1,500 Creative Projects Grant Application Example Creative Projects Scoring Matrix COMMUNITY/ARTIST PARTNERSHIP Next Deadline: Mar 15, 2025 Up to $1,500 Community/Artist Partnership Grant Application Example Community/Artist Partnership Scoring Matrix EDUCATION ASSISTANCE Next Deadline: Mar 15, 2025 Up to $500 Education Assistance Grant Application Example Education Assistance Scoring Matrix PROFESSIONAL BASICS Next Deadline: Mar 15, 2025 Professional Basics Application Example | Eligibility

 GRANTS FOR ARTISTS FAQs